gavinying/modpoll/README.md

 In fact, *modpoll* helps to bridge between the traditional field-bus world and the new IoT world.

 > 💡 **Tips:** This tool is designed to be a standalone executable application, which works out-of-the-box on Linux/macOS/Windows.
-If you are looing for a modbus python library, please consider the following great open source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)
+If you are looking for a Modbus python library, please consider the following great open-source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)

 ## Feature